Healthplan Spain

 • Prior to setting off, do a couple of minutes of gentle stretching to help avoid body stiffness, tone your muscles and lose body fat.

-• Wear comfortable shoes that allow your feet to breath and absorb the impact of your feet on the ground.
+• Wear comfortable shoes that allow your feet to breathe and absorb the impact of your feet on the ground.

 • Wear loose-fitting and lightweight clothing that you can easily change in and out of if walking to the office.